bivorzk/AppProcessWatcher/README.md

 - View live upload and download statistics
 - Observe TCP, UDP and QUIC traffic
 - Inspect active connections and HTTP requests
+- Forward WebSocket upgrade connections through the proxy
 - Inspect HTTPS through a local man-in-the-middle (MITM) proxy
 - Use a persistent local certificate authority (CA)
+- Calculate and store JA4 TLS fingerprints, and flag fingerprints that differ from a process's baseline
 - Detect Chromium, Electron, CEF, Qt WebEngine and WebView2 applications
 - Store local traffic history in SQLite